Please Read How You Can Help Keep the Encyclopedia Free

 In general, McTaggart believes that facts about positions in B-series are ‘fixed’ in the sense that they are always true no matter which time is present.
 The only thing left to change then is which events are actually present.
 So if there is no A-series, if nothing is truly ever present, past or future, then there is no change.

 McTaggart argues for premise (3) by attempting to demonstrate that the existence of the A-series would generate a contradiction.
 According to McTaggart, being present, being past, and being future are incompatible determinations.
 But everything in time must have each of them.
 How best to reconstruct the rationale for this premise is highly contentious.
 The intuitive picture seems to be this.
 Consider an event that from our perspective is past.
 Perhaps it is the event of McTaggart first considering the unreality of time.
 From the perspective of that event, it is present (and we are future).
 However, the ordering generated by the A-series is supposed to be an objective ordering: an A-series is not thereby generated simply by one's arbitrary choice of a point of time as the present.
 Since the respective situations are symmetrical, there is no reason to prefer one perspective over the other.
-If we take both perspectives are being correct, then we must say of some event (and every event by parity of reasoning) that it is past, present, and future.
+If we take both perspectives as being correct, then we must say of some event (and every event by parity of reasoning) that it is past, present, and future.
 So instead we should say that neither perspective is correct, and that the A-series does not exist.

 Although time is unreal, our perception of temporal order is not wholly delusory, for there is a real relation that really orders apparently temporal events in the way that they appear to be ordered in the B-series.
 This relation itself generates a series, which McTaggart calls the C-series.
 (For this reason, McTaggart describes his denial of the reality of time as Hegelian rather than Kantian, since (on McTaggart's interpretation) although both thinkers denied the reality of time, only Hegel thought that there was an underlying reality to which the apparent reality of time corresponded.)
 Were there to be an A-series, the conjunction of it with the C-series would yield a B-series.